moehriegitt/hob3l/doc/jsformat.md

 # JavaScript/WebGL Scene Format

-The top-level has the following variables (declared with 'var' or by assigning to an identifier):
+The top-level defines the following variables (declared with 'var' or by assigning to an identifier):

-  - group : var : mandatory map
+  - group : optional map, default = {}
-  - SceneScaleV : var : mandatory number
+  - SceneScaleV : optional number, default = 1
-  - SceneScaleC : var : mandatory number
+  - SceneScaleC : optional number, default = 1
-  - SceneShiftI : var : mandatory number
+  - SceneShiftI : optional number, default = 0
-  - scene : var : mandatory array
+  - scene : optional array, default = []
-  - worldPos : assignment : optional array of map
+  - worldPos : optional array of map

+The 'scene' and 'group' variable can be either assigned, or modified (e.g. by push).

 Additional definitions may exist for: